puppup420247-org/EdgeEnterprise/edgeenterprise/microsoft-edge-security-windows-defender-application-guard.md

 ### Microsoft Edge updates in the container

-Microsoft Edge updates in the container used to be part of the Windows OS update cycle.
-Because Microsoft Edge updates itself independent of the Windows OS, there is no longer any dependency on container updates.
+Microsoft Edge Legacy updates in the container are part of the Windows OS update cycle.
+Because the new version of Microsoft Edge updates itself independent of the Windows OS, there is no longer any dependency on container updates.
 The channel and version of the host Microsoft Edge is replicated inside the container.

 ## Prerequisites